 While some efficiency improvements and fuel shifting to lower carbon inputs have been achieved in sectors such as steel and cement, they amount to only modest reductions.
 The large, and necessary, mitigation potentials linked to break-through process technologies, new materials, and more efficient material use remain largely untapped.

-This project aims to explore what elements need to be put in place to allow for large scale emission reductions from material production through developing a portfolio of innovative processes and materials and providing incentives for their efficient use.
+The Climate Friendly Materials (CFM) project platform aims to explore what elements need to be put in place to allow for large scale emission reductions from material production through developing a portfolio of innovative processes and materials and providing incentives for their efficient use.

 The emission mitigation opportunities requires a coherent combination of the three elements: